Codey-LAB/WP-AI-HUB/README.md

 define( 'AIHUB_DEFAULT_MODEL', 'claude-haiku-4-5-20251001' );
 define( 'AIHUB_MAX_TOKENS', 1024 );
 ```

+Keys never leave your server — they're only used for the hub connection, never exposed to frontend JS.

 **Alternative — Settings → AI Hub**
 For non-developers only.
 Keys stored in wp_options.
 Use wp-config.php whenever possible.